 In Matter of Jackson, 24 N.E.3d 419 (Ind.
-2015), Respondent signed an agreement with Consumer Attorney Services ("CAS"), a Florida firm, to be "of counsel" and to provide services to CAS's Indiana loan modification and foreclosure defense clients.
-CAS paid Respondent \$50 (later raised to \$75) for every Indiana loan modification client and \$200 for each foreclosure client assigned to him.
+2015), Respondent signed an agreement with Consumer Attorney Services ("CAS"), a Florida firm, to be "of counsel" and to provide services to CAS's Indiana Ioan modification and foreclosure defense clients.
+CAS paid Respondent \$50 (later raised to \$75) for every Indiana Ioan modification client and \$200 for each foreclosure client assigned to him.
 Non-lawyer employees of CAS performed all intake work for clients assigned to Respondent and drafted pleadings to review and file.

 An Indiana resident hired CAS and was assigned to Respondent.
 The client was not informed that Respondent's role in his representation would be limited, nor was he informed about how fees would be shared between CAS and Respondent.
 The fee agreement called for an initial nonrefundable retainer followed by monthly payments for the duration of the representation.
-Other than making an initial brief phone call to the client and signing the fee agreement on behalf of CAS.
-Respondent had no involvement in attempting to obtain a loan modification from the client's lender.
+Other than making an initial brief phone call to the client and signing the fee agreement on behalf of CAS, Respondent had no involvement in attempting to obtain a loan modification from the client's lender.
 The client was eventually served a complaint for foreclosure.
 Following the foreclosure notice, a nonlawyer at CAS sent the client a "retainer modification agreement," which increased the client's monthly payments for continued representation.
 The lender of the home mortgage sought summary judgment, and Respondent filed a response on the client's behalf that was initially drafted by a non-lawyer at CAS.
 Throughout the proceedings, Respondent did not keep the client informed about the status of the litigation, did not consult with the client about the availability of a court-ordered settlement conference, and did not raise any substantive defenses.
 The client eventually terminated his relationship with CAS.
 CAS did not notify Respondent of the termination, and Respondent did not withdraw his appearance from the foreclosure action.
 The client eventually obtained a loan modification by directly negotiation with his lender.
 The client sought a refund of unearned fees held by CAS but was unsuccessful.

 The parties agreed that Respondent violated the following Rules of Professional Conduct: 1.4(a)(1)-(3),(5), 1.4(b), 1.5(e), 5.3(b), 5.4(c), 5.5(a), 8.4(a), (c)-(d).
 Among other things, Respondent failed to reasonably communicate and keep his client informed about the status of a matter, failed to obtain a client's required approval of a fee division, knowingly assisted another to violate the Rules of Professional Conduct, and engaged in deceitful misrepresentations.
 The Court suspended Respondent from practicing law for 120 days, with automatic reinstatement.
+This has been an exposition of ten of the most common sources of disciplinary action and personal liability for lawyers.
+Although the list covers most of the territory, it is by no means an exclusive listing.
+There are new and different forms of misconduct appearing regularly for lawyers.